 - Initial offer payment, unless you meet low-income certification

-Currently not collectible doesn’t mean that your tax debt goes away — rather, the government determines that you can’t pay your debts at this time.
+Currently not collectible doesn’t mean that your tax debt goes away — rather, the government has determined that you can’t pay your debts at this time.

 If your account is in currently-not-collectible status, the IRS generally won’t place a lien on your assets in an attempt to collect from you.
 While you’re not paying your tax debt, it accrues interest and penalties all the same.
 Plus, any future tax returns will be put toward your tax debt until it’s paid off.

 Can tax relief companies help?

-Tax debt relief companies are essentially the middlemen between you and the IRS.
+Tax debt relief companies are essentially the intermediaries between you and the IRS.
 They may promise to lower or even eliminate your tax bill, but proceed with caution.
-That’s because they typically charge a fee for a service that you could do yourself.
+These companies typically charge a fee for a service that you could do yourself.

-At the end of the day, tax debt relief companies often utilize the same IRS hardship programs that you can apply for yourself.
-Plus, there are plenty of scammers who operate under the guise of tax relief companies that could be out for your money and personal information.
+At the end of the day, tax debt relief companies often utilize the same IRS financial hardship programs that you can apply for yourself.
+Plus, there are plenty of scammers who operate under the guise of offering tax relief that could be out for your money and personal information.

-- promise that you will get relief from tax liabilities;
+- Makes assurances that you will get relief from tax liabilities

-- misrepresent how long it will take to process a debt relief request application; or
+- Lies about how long it will take for the debt relief request application to be processed

-- omit relevant asset information on financial statements submitted to the IRS.”
+- Leaves out relevant information on financial statements submitted to the IRS

 In most cases, you shouldn’t take out a personal loan to pay off tax debt.
-But for borrowers with good credit and a lot of tax debt, this could be a good option for avoiding the fees coupled with unpaid taxes.
+But for borrowers with good credit and a lot of tax debt, this could be a good option for avoiding the fees that come with unpaid taxes.

 Paying your tax debt with a credit card

-You could put your tax debt on a credit card, and you may even be able to avoid paying interest if you utilize a card with a 0% introductory APR period.
+You could choose to put your tax debt on a credit card, and you may even be able to avoid paying interest if you qualify for a card with a 0% introductory APR period.
 This is one of the most cost effective ways to save money when paying your taxes, as you won’t have to pay any interest during that intro period.